 - Marketplace – Add-Ons or Skin packs can be purchased from the marketplace to change your gameplay experience

 - Cross-Play – Bedrock players can play with any other Bedrock player online

 - Runs Smooth – Bedrock Edition does not require powerful computers or devices to run and will often run more smoothly than Java Edition

 - Controls – Bedrock Edition has the option to switch to a controller for movement or touch controls if on a mobile device

 - Moderation and Parental Controls – Since Bedrock Editions are connected to Xbox’s services the online experience is more heavily moderated and parental controls can be finer tuned

 There are many more differences between the two versions, but these are the major ones to help pick which edition is right for you.
-If you want a more technical breakdown of the differences between the two game versions you can check the wiki here.
+If you want a more technical breakdown of the differences between the two game versions you can check the community-run wiki page.